ManuCoutinho/my-portfolio/README.md

 This project compiles some of my skills and shows my projects developed in the last few months.

 With a awesome and clean design made by me, I present the 'portfolio' section with cards in the 'polaroid photos' style.
-The modals of this section contain a gallery of images of the projects, made purely in CSS.

-The presentation of the layout on mobile devices is due to new routes.
+The layout presentation on mobile devices is completely dynamic and user-friendly.

 💃🏽 Coming son news!